bparanj/crystal/computer/electronics/design/rc-circuit.md

 ```

 This script uses PySpice to simulate our RC circuit.
-Here's a breakdown of what the code does:

 1. We import necessary modules from PySpice and create a new Circuit object.
 2. We define our circuit parameters using PySpice's unit system.
 3. We create circuit elements: a voltage source, a resistor, and a capacitor.
 4. We run a transient analysis simulation for 1 second with 1ms steps.
 5. We extract time and voltage data from the simulation results.
 6. We plot the results using Matplotlib.
 7. Finally, we print some key values, including the time constant and voltages at specific times.

 To run this simulation: